 North Hammond is primarily residential, with single family lots.
-Lot sizes are standard to large with some irregular shapes and sizes.
+Lot sizes range from 370m2 to over 600m2 with some irregular shapes and sizes.
 Homes are larger and typically cover 35-40% of the lot area.

-North Hammond homes are larger and cover more lot area than those in Precincts 2 and 3.
+North Hammond homes are generally larger and cover more lot area than those in Precincts 2 and 3.
 Many of the homes feature front lawns and manicured landscaping.
 Although trees and shrubs are not as mature as some in the other residential Precincts, they have become well established and contribute to the character of the area.